nebellleben/ai-dev-tools-zoomcamp/02-end-to-end/README.md

 > Let's add code execution.
 For security reasons, we don't want to execute code directly on the server.
 Instead, let's use WASM to execute the code only in the browser.

 ---

+## Question 6: Containerization

+Now let's containerize our application.
+Ask AI to help you create a Dockerfile for the application.
+Put both backend and frontend in one container.

+What's the base image you used for your Dockerfile?

+> Containerize our application.
+Create a Dockerfile for the application.
+Put both backedn and frontend in one container.

+---

+## Question 7: Deployment

+Now let's deploy it.
+Choose a service to deploy your application.

+Which service did you use for deployment?